-Not all kitchens are created the same.
+Not all kitchens are created the same, and it’s important to keep that in mind when designing a catering kitchen layout.
 What you need from a residential kitchen almost certainly differs from what you’d like to see in a commercial kitchen, and a catering kitchen is a space unique unto itself.
-Without a slew of guests happily chatting at tables beyond the kitchen’s double doors and a service staff scurrying back and forth, the game is changed — and the requirements for a stellar catering kitchen design have to change, too.
-Helping you manage the evolution of your catering kitchen design is one of the many things Specifi® does well.
+Without a slew of guests happily chatting at tables beyond the kitchen’s double doors and a service staff scurrying back and forth, the game is changed — and the requirements for a stellar catering kitchen layout have to change, too.
+Helping you manage the evolution of your catering kitchen layout is one of the many things Specifi® does well.

-Specifi® Can Help You Design an Efficient Catering Kitchen
+Specifi® Can Help You Create an Efficient Catering Kitchen Layout

 Space and Layout Matter